The following is an excerpt from my book Can I Retire? Managing a Retirement Portfolio Explained in 100 Pages or Less.

 There’s no question that reducing your investment costs is one of the most reliable ways to improve your investment returns.
 Unfortunately, many 401(k) plans have only one low-cost investment option: an S&P 500 index fund.
 (And some plans don’t even have that much!)
 This forces you to either:

 - Use high-cost mutual funds for the remaining portions of your portfolio (bonds, international stocks, small cap stocks, etc.), or

 - Keep an inappropriately large holding of the S&P index fund in order to keep costs down (thereby throwing your asset allocation out of whack).

 In contrast, with an IRA, you’ll have access to a wide array of low-cost investment options in every asset class.

 Lower Fees in an IRA

-In addition to limiting you to high-cost funds, most 401k plans include an (often hidden) administrative fee.
-A 2009 study by Deloitte and the Investment Company Institute found the median admin fee to be 0.72% of assets annually.
+In addition to limiting you to high-cost funds, most 401(k) plans include administrative fees.
 In contrast, many brokerage firms charge no annual IRA fees at all.

 Between less expensive investment options and lower administrative costs, it’s likely that you can reduce your total investment costs by 0.5%-0.75% per year simply by moving your money from a 401(k) to an IRA.
-That might not sound like much, but when compounded over your whole retirement, improving your investment return by 1% can have a dramatic impact on how long your money lasts.
+That might not sound like much, but when compounded over your whole retirement, improving your investment return by 0.5% can have a significant impact on how long your money lasts.

 Try thinking of it this way: If you plan to use a 4% withdrawal rate from your portfolio, paying unnecessary investment costs of 0.5% per year would mean that you can only actually spend 3.5% of your portfolio value — that’s a 12.5% reduction in your ability to spend!

 Reasons Not To Roll Over a 401(k)